-• Introduce a system that can help reduce costs
+• Introduce a system that can help reduce costs and energy

 • To set up a large number of new card owners within a short time period